Is my personal information on the dark web?

 Do I need a separate dark-web monitoring service?

 Probably not.
-The free Delist.ai exposure scan already cross-references your email against known data breach datasets and dark-web paste dumps and reports back which incidents you appear in.
-Standalone identity-monitoring products mainly add identity-restoration insurance and concierge support.
+The free Delist.ai exposure scan already cross-references your email against known breach sources and reports back which incidents you appear in — alongside the broker sites that are listing your personal information.
+Standalone identity-monitoring products mainly add identity-restoration insurance and concierge support on top.
 The underlying breach detection is comparable.
-Run the free scan first and decide whether you need additional services based on what shows up.
+Run the free scan first and decide from there.

 Is being on people-search sites the same as being on the dark web?

-No, but they are connected.
-People-search sites are part of the surface web.
-They're indexed by Google and accessible to anyone with a browser.
-Dark-web markets are reachable only via Tor and trade in more sensitive data (passwords, payment data, full identity dumps).
-People-search broker data gets scraped and resold into dark-web combo lists, and breach data from the dark web gets re-aggregated into broker databases.
-They feed each other.
+No, but they're the same supply chain.
+People-search sites are part of the surface web — indexed by Google, accessible to anyone with a browser.
+Dark-web markets are reachable only via Tor and trade in more sensitive data: passwords, payment data, full identity dumps.
+But people-search broker data gets scraped and resold into dark-web combo lists, and breach data from the dark web gets re-aggregated into broker databases.
+They feed each other continuously.

 What should I do if my password is on the dark web?